core-wg/resource-directory/draft-ietf-core-resource-directory.md

   "core.rd-lookup-res", "core.rd-lookup-ep", or "core.rd\*"

 Content-Format:
-: application/link-format (if any)

-Content-Format:
-: application/link-format+json (if any)

-Content-Format:
-: application/link-format+cbor (if any)
+: absent, application/link-format or any other media type representing web links

 The following response codes are defined for this interface:

 Success:
 : 2.05 "Content" or 200 "OK" with an
-  application/link-format, application/link-format+json, or application/link-format+cbor payload containing one or more matching entries for the RD resource.
+  application/link-format or other web link payload containing one or more matching entries for the RD resource.

 Failure:
 : 4.00 "Bad Request" or 400 "Bad Request" is returned in case of a malformed request for a unicast